Kitware/LidarView/doc/BasicUsage.rst

     Now let's connect **LidarView** to an active Lidar sensor stream.
-If you don't have accessing to a sensor stream LidarView includes a command line tool to create one from a PCAP file described in <need ref>.
+If you don't have accessing to a sensor stream LidarView includes a command line tool to create one from a PCAP file described in :numref:`StreamAPCAPFile`.
     Go to the the File menu and select Open and then Sensor Stream.
 Alternatively you can click on the Sensor Stream button |OpenStream| in the Open Data section of the toolbar.
 Select the appropriate sensor interpeter and click OK.
 By default LidarView assumes the sensor stream will be available on the network port 2368.
 You should now see the streaming Lidar data in the main window.